msdeep14/getAheadWithMe/system-design/README.md

 ## Large Scale System Analysis
 1. How DISCORD stores billions of messages? - https://youtu.be/EGHfvV_cLKQ
 2. How DISCORD indexes billions of messages? - https://youtu.be/CSnd5TlToIA
+3. How Discord handles millions of concurrent voice users? - https://youtu.be/mlBCfZfS9Uw

 ## System Design Concepts